Expand the category you’re interested in to read the installation instructions.

 1. Preparation of the roof structure and installation of hooks

-To install the STAL SGS correctly, cut the rafters to length in the proper manner.
+To install the STEEL SGS correctly, cut the rafters to length in the proper manner.

 Plan the positioning of the gutter relative to the roof end so that the line marked as its extension is 10–20 mm above the outer edge of the gutter.
 The above positioning should protect the gutters from the impact of snow sliding down.
 If it is not possible to follow the above guideline, snow fences must be installed on the roof to reduce the risk of the gutter sustaining damage from snow sliding down.

-The recommended hook spacing for the STAL SGS is up to 50 cm.
+The recommended hook spacing for the STEEL SGS is up to 50 cm.

 2. Determining the correct gutter slope

-When positioning the hooks for the STAL SGS, the correct gutter slope must be taken into account.
-To this end, the gutter must have a slope towards the discharge funnel of approximately 0,3% (i.e. 3 mm of slope per 1 metre of the gutter).
+When positioning the hooks for the STEEL SGS, the correct gutter slope must be taken into account.
+To this end, the gutter must have a slope towards the discharge funnel of approximately 0.3% (i.e. 3 mm per 1 metre of gutter).
 To achieve the correct slope, the hook furthest away from the funnel must be installed first, followed by the hook next to the discharge funnel.
 We recommend using string when determining the installation location for the other hooks.

 Correctly installed hooks will prevent the system from leaking at the gutter joints.